-The goal of this research is to better understand how climate change will affect fishes with different life histories and habitat associations across the San Francisco Estuary.
-Existing datasets will be incorporated in synthetic analyses and cutting-edge statistical models to identify fish community responses to climate, flows, and habitats along the estuarine salinity gradient.
-This synthesis-science project will use rich long-term datasets that have been collected by Bay-Delta researchers for decades that will then be analyzed in a reproducible and open science framework.
-It will also support efforts by the Interagency Ecological Program's Climate Change Project Work Team.
+The goal of this research was to better understand how climate change will affect fishes with different life histories and habitat associations across the San Francisco Estuary.
+Existing datasets were incorporated in synthetic analyses and cutting-edge statistical models to identify fish community responses to climate, flows, and habitats along the estuarine salinity gradient.
+This synthesis-science project used rich long-term datasets that have been collected by Bay-Delta researchers for decades in a reproducible and open science framework.

 Managing California’s water supply is complex, requiring careful coordination to ensure sustainability, water quality, and the protection of public and environmental health.
 In the Sacramento–San Joaquin Bay-Delta, hundreds of datasets from studies and monitoring programs are used to assess conditions and inform key operational decisions.
 However, these datasets are often fragmented across agencies and stored in inconsistent formats, making it time-consuming for analysts and researchers to locate and use the data effectively.